fish-shell/fish-shell/doc_src/index.rst

 ``DESTINATION`` can be one of the following:

 - A filename.
 The output will be written to the specified file.
+Often ``>/dev/null`` to silence output by writing it to the special "sinkhole" file.
-- An ampersand (``&``) followed by the number of another file descriptor.
+- An ampersand (``&``) followed by the number of another file descriptor like ``&2`` for standard error.
 The output will be written to the destination descriptor.
 - An ampersand followed by a minus sign (``&-``).
 The file descriptor will be closed.

 As a convenience, the redirection ``&>`` can be used to direct both stdout and stderr to the same destination.
 For example, ``echo hello &> all_output.txt`` redirects both stdout and stderr to the file ``all_output.txt``.
 This is equivalent to ``echo hello > all_output.txt 2>&1``.